mmiv-center/DICOMAnonymizer/README.md

 It is important to apply the arguments to the program in the correct order.
 First we set the name of the project and change rule, then we export the rules.

+### Using data in multiple projects

+Our PACS system stores only a single copy per SOPInstanceUID - which makes sense.
+In order to support data that is project specific I change the hashing algorithm (hashuid+PROJECTNAME) to include the projects name (-j option) for tags that relate to image, series, study and frame of reference uids.
+This generates full copies of the data, one for each project.
+Deleting data from one project does not influence the same data used in another project!